KuhlTime/bachelor-thesis/content/03_capabilities.md

 The Terminal application is deployed to the complete fleet of vehicles throughout the fire department.
 Each truck has one or more Windows based computers mounted to the dashboard of the vehicle and can run any installed Windows application.

 When a confined space's operation is currently active an indicator should visualize to everyone on board that there might be a person in a dangerous situation.
-In case of an emergency, they fire department is required to dispatch enough personal to help with the rescue of the person.
+In case of an emergency, the fire department is required to dispatch enough personal to help with the rescue of the person.

 <!-- TODO: Image of the Fire Truck -->